 Project Morpheus release date: Q1 2016

-Without having seen the episodes in between this and the previous London Heist experience, it’s hard to work out why this London geezer has gone from threatening to blow torch my face off, to being my partner in gun crime.
+Without having seen the episodes in between this and the previous London Heist experience, it’s hard to work out how this London geezer has gone from threatening to blow torch my face off, to being my partner in gun crime.
 Nevertheless, London Heist is definitely one of the first extended demos that we’ve seen, which builds the idea of character in virtual reality games.

-At the start though, driving along with him drinking a beer, it’s all quite serene.
+At the start, though, driving along with him drinking a beer, it’s all quite serene.
 Until the gunfire.
 Rapidly I’m thrown a gun and I’m hanging out the open door shooting at the motorbikes coming up from behind.
 That’s not before the ruffian has had the chance to take out the windscreen with his elbow, clearing the way for near 360-degree shooting.

-If the London Heist doesn’t become a full title for Morpheus one day, I’ll be very surprised.
+If London Heist doesn’t become a full title for Morpheus one day, I’ll be very surprised.
 And every time I play this demo I’m equally impressed by the realism and immersiveness of this gangster adventure.